lambdaclass/concrete/research/compiler/pipeline-lessons-2026-07.md

   replace returning references from collections.
 - **Exclusivity without making references first-class.** Concrete's callable values and scoped collection APIs are in the same family.
+- **Parameter and access conventions.** Research Hylo/Val-style conventions such as ordinary read-only bindings, `inout`/mutable access, consuming parameters, and setter-style projections as possible prior art for Concrete's pass-agreement and scoped-access docs.
+Do not copy syntax without a separate design pass.
+- **Exclusivity law.** Mutable projection should make the owner inaccessible through aliases for the projection's lifetime; immutable projection permits concurrent reads but no mutation.
+This is the rule that makes scoped collection mutation sound without returning references.

 Concrete translation: